best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 #### Making hyperlinks accessible
 1. Use specific descriptions

-Hyperlink text should be a specific description of the destination, not just ‘blog post’ or ‘report’ for example.
-The text should never be directional text like ‘click here’.
-Bear in mind that screen readers can be programmed to read out a list of links within a document.
-When link text is not specific, the links will be difficult to tell apart so the person cannot easily find a link they may be interested in.
+Hyperlink text should be a specific description of the destination, not just ‘blog post’ or ‘report’ and never directional text like ‘click here’.
+Bear in mind that screen readers can be programmed to read out a list of links within a document (much like a sighted user would scan a page for links).
+When link text is not specific, a sighted user can read the surrounding text, a screen reader cannot.
+This means the links will be difficult to tell apart so the screen reader user will not be able to easily find a link they may be interested in.

 2. Don't use URLs

 Do not use the [URL](https://techterms.com/definition/url) of a webpage as the hyperlink text, unless it is very short (e.g. www.unsplash.com).
-Long URLs get read out by a screen reader in full which can be very time consuming and annoying.
+Screen readers read out long URLs in full, letter by letter.
+This can be very time consuming and annoying.
 Also, in most circumstances they do not describe the destination page.

 3. Linking to documents